marshallwp/marshallwp.general/roles/dirtree/README.md

 marshallwp.general dirtree Role
 ========================

 Creates a directory tree from a dictionary of dictionaries.
-Lets you declare such a tree in an intuitive hierarchial manner instead of a flat list of paths.
+Lets you declare such a tree in an intuitive hierarchical manner instead of a flat list of paths.

 Requirements
 ------------